-Patient Requests for or Refusal of Healthcare Professionals or Other Personnel with Specific Characteristics healthcare professionals or other OHSU personnel because of a specific characteristic of the employee.
+Patient Requests for or Refusal of Healthcare Professionals or Other Personnel with Specific Characteristics

+OHSU Healthcare determined in 2017 the need to revise a previous policy (#HC-RI-133-POL) to address instances where patients at OHSU Hospitals and Clinics had requested or refused care provided by healthcare professionals or other OHSU personnel because of a specific characteristic of the employee.
 In general, these requests are not accommodated, and only three situations outlined in the policy will be considered for accommodation.
-The policy can be found at the following link.
+The policy can be found at the following Link.